varunjaggi/fireblog/README.md

-This Hobby project is Flask backend with Login management connected to Firebase Firestore nosql database
+This Hobby project is a Blog Web App made in Flask backend with Login management connected to Firebase's Firestore nosql database